 If you’re a recruiting agency, this lead has obviously been disqualified.
 They should be moved on to the back burner – so they know where to find you the next time they need to scale quickly.

-If you’re a marketing team, you’re about to have a feast!.
+If you’re leading marketing or sales teams, you’re about to have a feast!.

 According to Dan Lok, a respected businessman, proposals suck (at least, the traditional proposals we know and hate).